Refund Policy for new international students

-Details of the Refund Policy available for international students who cannot begin or continue their students at NCI.
+Details of the Refund Policy available for new international students who cannot begin or continue their studies within the first six weeks of starting at NCI.

 This policy is in line with Ireland’s immigration regulations.Any administration charges cover a range of costs that include but are not limited to, counselling, application processing, receipts, bank charges, international office support, recruitment costs and opportunity costs.